RecipeRadar is a free recipe search engine and meal planner that respects your time, privacy, and ability to contribute feedback and improvements.

 RecipeRadar should provide an intuitive list of instructions for preparation of meals, including diagrams to illustrate the steps required and time-based reminders of kitchen tasks.

-We aim to transform text-based recipes into an open digital format which can be used to display the ingredients, steps, and progress of a meal.
+We aim to transform text-based recipes into an open digital format that can be used to display the ingredients, steps, and progress of a meal.
 For example, given a free-text recipe for 'Vegetarian Spaghetti Meatballs' as input, we'd like to produce an output something like this:

 All of this should be enabled collaboratively - with a preference for other users to 'opt-in' to any meal planning and preparation, rather than being assigned duties.